fcamineiro/fcamineiro.github.io/README.md

 - Dissertation: “Expression of the proto-oncogene c-fos and differential expression of c-Fos, phosphorylated c-Fos and ERbeta proteins in the human testis.”
 - Major in Human Physiology.

-### Doctor of Medicine | Institute Jose Bonifacio Lafayette de Andrada | Graduated: Jul 2004
+### Doctor of Medicine | School of Medicine Jose Bonifacio Lafayette de Andrada | Graduated: Jul 2004
 - Monograph: “Characteristics of trauma following traffic accidents in Barbacena, concerning motorcyclists and passengers from January 2001 to August 2002.”

 ## Skills